 The following list is a guide to some of our favorite local link building strategies.

 They aren’t all suitable for all types of business.
 For example, a professional services firm may get links from local colleges or universities but struggle when targeting a local tourist board.

 Just choose the tactics that best suit your business.

 This should be the first port of call for any local business looking to improve their link profile.

 Online business directories don’t provide the strongest local links but they are typically quick and easy to get, so they can be worth finding.
-Additionally, many local businesses don't even need more than directory links in order to rank pretty well.
+Additionally, many local businesses don't even need more than directory backlinks in order to rank pretty well.